karlbenedict/OILS515/assignments/assignments.md

 You will be asked to provide a brief (10 minute) summary of what you found as a result of your data review during the required 3/11 collaboratory session.

+## Week 8 - Class Project - Enumerate specific (>= 3 datasets) to be used in your project ##

+Document three datasets that you plan on creating and documenting for your class project.
+Include the following in your descriptions of the datasets:

+* Data Type (raster, vector)
+* Format (data format)
+* Content (what types of data values will you include in the dataset)
+* Purpose - what is your intended purpose for the data
+* Map projection and units
+* Intended user(s)
+* Geographic extent

+Please set up an appointment with Dr. Benedict to review your planned data products.

+## Week 10 - Class Project - Create your initial data products ##

+Over the next two weeks create your initial data products - they can be expanded and updated after initial creation, but you need to have done enough work on them to begin the documentation process in Week 12.

+## Week 12 - Class Project - Begin creating your documentation for your data products ##

+Work on both completing your data products and their related documentation prior to our data and documentation peer review activity in Week 15.

 ## Week 13 - Create a Data Management Plan ##